Adventurous & Spiritual Central & Western Honshu

 Examples of ryokan selections in Kyoto: Yoshikawa Ryokan, Tawaraya Ryokan, Hiragiya Ryokans, Yoshinoya Ryokan, Sumiya Ryokan, Kikusui, Ioshinoya

-Examples of hotels selections in Kyoto： The Ritz-Carlton, Kyoto, Chorakukan
+Examples of hotel selections in Kyoto: The Ritz-Carlton, Kyoto, Chorakukan

 Day 7: Kyoto

 Your next stop will bring you to Okochi-sanso.
-This villa was the home of Okochi Denjiro, an actor in samurai films.
+This villa was the home of Okochi Denjiro (1898-1962), an actor in samurai films.
 Okochi-sanso is now open to the public, allowing us all to enjoy the garden and the views over Kyoto.

 Day 8: Nara – First permanent capital of Japan